giovannelli/cassandra_object/README.md

     AND speculative_retry = 'NONE';
 ```

-You can also use the a custom schema structure with the possible options that can be found [here](https://docs.datastax.com/en/cql/3.3/cql/cql_reference/cqlCreateTable.html#tabProp):
+You can also use the a custom schema structure with the possible options at [this link](https://docs.datastax.com/en/cql/3.3/cql/cql_reference/cqlCreateTable.html#tabProp):

 ```shell